 How will it be implemented?
 Through decisions on planning applications.
-How will it be monitored?
 Any planning permission granted contrary to criteria 1, 2, 3 or 4 of this policy will be identified in the annual Authority Monitoring Report and the reasons for it being granted explained.